A Dickinson Living Laboratory

 Students Produce Fuel from Waste Vegetable Oil

-The Dickinson College Biodiesel Program is a student-managed production operation that creates educational opportunities for students, faculty and staff and provides the college campus with a sustainable, alternative fuel source.
+The Dickinson Biodiesel Program is a living laboratory project and small-scale production operation at the College Farm that creates educational opportunities for students, faculty and staff and provides the college campus with a sustainable, alternative fuel source.

-Founded by two students, Jennie Bernstein '06 and Kim Ogren '08, the program continues to be operated by students, 3-5 interns in the Fall/Spring semesters, and 2 full-time interns during the summer.
-The interns are involved in a variety of biodiesel-related projects that include: production of biodiesel from used waste vegetable oil; quality testing; soap production from glycerol; education to internal and external communities on how to make biodiesel; strategic planning for the shop; and research projects.
+Founded by two students, Jennie Bernstein '06 and Kim Ogren '08, the program continues to be operated by students at the College farm under the supervision of Matt Steiman, Assistant Farm Manager.
+Over time, student interns have been involved in a variety of biodiesel-related projects that include: production of biodiesel from used waste vegetable oil; quality testing; soap production from glycerol; education to internal and external communities on how to make biodiesel; strategic planning for the shop; and research projects.

 Education & Outreach